grace2709/support-israel-banner/CONTRIBUTING.md

-Contributing to the Banner for Websites to Show Support for IsraelProject
+Contributing to the Banner for Websites to Show Support for Israel

 Thank you for considering contributing to our project!
 Please take a moment to review this document to understand how you can contribute to the project.
 How to Contribute